 Precious metals like gold and silver

 A lot of folk art-type buckles were made by amateur craftsmen using ordinary materials.
 I've seen old buckles made with repurposed silverware (see photo), pine cones, irrigation pipes, etc... the sky is the limit in terms of creativity.
 There are advantages and disadvantages to each material, and some are more valuable than others.
 In my online shops, I've found that solid brass (or bronze) belt buckles tend to be the most popular and respected, among both gift-givers and high-end collectors.
-They're simply the most durable and retain the artwork better over time.
+They're simply the most durable and don't wear out over time.

 Condition- Your buckle needs to be in good condition if you're trying to get top dollar for it.
-If your belt buckle is made from a nice material and by a famous artist, but it has severe scratches and heavy tarnish—don't expect to get a big payday.
+Your belt buckle might check off all the other boxes, but if it has severe scratches and heavy tarnishing—don't expect a big payday.
 As with any vintage goods, the condition of a belt buckle matters a lot.

 Setting a Price

 The value of your belt buckle is going to be influenced by who made it, the age, and the condition.
 My experience is that most belt buckles can bring $25 if they have good artwork and no heavy scratches or tarnishing.
 Remember to think about who might be interested in buying your belt buckle.
-If your belt buckle is commemorating a triathlon from the summer of 1982... there probably aren't that many people wanting to buy it, and the demand will be relatively weak.
-On the other hand, if your belt buckle features the leaf of a certain aromatic hippie-era plant **cough cough** you will have a reasonably large pool of interested buyers.
+How many people are interested in that type of artwork, design, or the event that it's commemorating?

 Here are some factors that will create a premium or bonus on your belt buckle: